beelsebob/CoreParse/README.md

 Parsing
 -------

 We construct parsers by specifying their grammar.
-We can construct a grammar simply using a simple BNF like language:
+We can construct a grammar simply using a simple BNF like language.
+Note the syntax tag@<NonTerminal> can be read simply as <NonTerminal>, the tag can be used later to quickly extract values from the parsed result:

     NSString *expressionGrammar =
         @"Expression ::= term@<Term>   | expr@<Expression> op@<AddOp> term@<Term>;"